Top 10 penetration testing certifications for security professionals in 2025

 1. CompTIA PenTest+

-The CompTIA PenTest+ certification covers all aspects of vulnerability management.
-It certifies the knowledge and skills required to plan and scope a penetration testing engagement, including vulnerability scanning, understanding legal and compliance requirements, analyzing results and producing a written report with remediation techniques.
+The CompTIA PenTest+ certification demonstrates comprehensive knowledge of vulnerability management.
+The credential validates your ability to plan and scope penetration testing engagements, including vulnerability scanning, compliance requirements, results analysis and remediation reporting.

-The PenTest+ exam includes a maximum of 85 multiple-choice and performance-based questions over 165 minutes.
-The exam covers five basic areas: planning and scoping, information gathering, attacks, reporting and tools.
-A minimum of 3-4 years of hands-on information security or related experience is recommended but not required.
+The exam consists of up to 85 questions combining multiple-choice and performance-based scenarios, with a 165-minute time limit.
+Content covers five core areas: planning and scoping, information gathering, attacks, reporting and tools.
+While 3-4 years of hands-on information security experience is recommended, it's not mandatory.

 2. EC-Council Certified Ethical Hacker (CEH)